 What is an Accredited Exercise Physiologist?

 They can also provide advanced health and physical activity education, advice and support to promote a healthy and active lifestyle.
-Exercise Physiologists are responsible for conditioning clients to higher levels of physical fitness and improved health, while staying aware of safety issues that can be associated with exercise in those with, but not limited to, acute, sub-acute and chronic conditions.

-Why Choose us for your Exercise Physiology needs?
+Why choose us for your Exercise Physiology needs?

 Who would benefit from Exercise Physiology treatment?

 Everyone can benefit from exercise physiology treatment.
 If you are living with a chronic condition, injury or illness, an Accredited Exercise Physiologist is the best person to help you get moving again.
-They understand the challenges involved and will work with you (and your doctor) to prescribe sage and effective exercise interventions.
+They understand the challenges involved and will work with you (and your doctor) to prescribe safe and effective exercise interventions.

-Exercise Physiology or Physiotherapy – What is the difference?
+Exercise Physiology or Physiotherapy – what is the difference?